mund/Trellopy/README.rst

 Trellopy
 ===============================

-A Python mockup of Trello with CLI
+A Python mockup of Trello with CLI.
+Trello is a very popular (and powerful) todo-list / task board.

 * Free software: BSD license
 * Documentation: https://trellopy.readthedocs.org.